What they say…

 A few years of siring and raising adorable half-Finnish children put something of a limit on our maturing hero’s studio time, but 2013’s “Take What You Need” EP on Jack to Phono gave expression to some of the diverse electronic musical styles that he’d been exploring during that domestically sleep-deprived era.
 Wanting to take his flirtations with electronica, garage and unclassifiable bass mutations to the next level, Flevans launched his AOTOA pseudonym in 2014 and quickly signed to Jalapeño Records, another of Brighton’s longest serving labels, for a series of EPs and the 2015 album “Seconds”.

 2016 saw the release of “A Distant View” on LOA Records, a return to the upful funk and soul rhythms and hooks that made Flevans’ name.
 It shares a heartfelt and uninhibited approach with his earliest releases but struts and swings with a compositional and multi-instrumental confidence that has been honed over many years.
 Featuring contributions from keys specialist and regular Lack Of Afro collaborator George Cooper and the lithe bass playing of Greg Houghton, the new LP offers up a crisp warm sound and production finesse sharpened to a gleam by recent genre-wanderings and mastering work.

-With 4 previous studio albums, countless tours throughout the world as a DJ, and music placements in high profile adverts for the likes of Nokia, BSkyB & ESPN, it’s safe to say Flevans is no tenderfoot, and his upcoming album “Part-Time Milionaire” due out in early 2019 on Jalapeno Records is set to cement his standing as one of the most exciting producers out there.
+With 4 previous studio albums, countless tours throughout the world as a DJ, and music placements in high profile adverts for the likes of Nokia, BSkyB & ESPN, it’s safe to say Flevans is no tenderfoot, and his upcoming album “Part-Time Milionaire” due out in early 2019 on Jalapeno Records is set to cement his standing as a sample and dancefloor maestro.